Fire Safety For Solar Homes: Get Your Gutters To Clean Themselves

 With fire season in full swing, it is worth considering what you can do to maintain your home, even if solar on the roof makes things a little tricky.

-Clearing gutters is a never ending chore but the question that’s always bothered me is; why can’t anyone offer self cleaning solution that really works?
+Clearing gutters is a never ending chore but the question that’s always bothered me is; why can’t anyone offer a self cleaning solution that really works?

 How Does Solar Affect Roof Maintenance?